MarcyMuffins/kpi-parproc-coursework/README.md

 In the code folder you'll find folders for both the client and the server.
 The client is able to connect to the local server and query words, print out the list of files the words were found it, and print out one of the files.
 The server does... everything else.
+I'll document it all once I'm done

 TODO:

-Clientside admin functionality
+ - Clientside admin functionality

-Scheduled index updating

-Serverside logging
+ - Finalize server and client inputs (db path, debug mode, etc)

-Pray to Dennis Ritchie that the parallelization works
+ - Pray to Dennis Ritchie that the code works

+## Problems

+ - It looks like poop from a butt

+ - Formatting, I guess?
+I messed with VS settings midway through writing the code so it might have messed some stuff up

+ - Remove redundant comments

+ - Add useful comments

+ - Survive